sanchithoza/Minor_Projects/AWD_UNIT_WISE/Server Creation Steps.md

-# Steps to create a node server that connects with mongodb and wor as backend for react app
+# Steps to create a node server that connects with mongodb and work as backend for react app

 1. Create a folder named "backend"